 Transplant procedures include micrografts and silk grafts.
 Micrografts consist of one or two hairs for each graft according to the how much coverage is required.
 On the other hand, silk grafts consist of 4-10 for each graft.

 Candidates for Hair Transplants

 A hair transplant can help to improve your self-confidence and overall appearance.
+Even hair transplants of famous actors show that this procedure is becoming increasingly popular among big celebrities.
 Potential candidates for hair transplantation include:

 - A person who has lost hair as result of a scalp injury or burn

 Hair replacement may not be a good option for the following:

 - Hair loss that is caused by procedures like chemotherapy

 - People who typically form fibrous, thick scars or keloid scars after surgery or injury